 Celebrating Hispanic Heritage Month with Sol Lopez

-As National Hispanic Heritage Month comes to an end, we are celebrating with Sol Lopez, an active player and volunteer in the Mid-Atlantic who has been enthusiastic about tennis since she first picked up a racquet.
+To continue the celebration of National Hispanic Heritage Month, we are celebrating with Sol Lopez, an active player and volunteer in the Mid-Atlantic who has been enthusiastic about tennis since she first picked up a racquet.
 No stranger to the tennis court, Sol plays any chance she gets.
 She spreads her love for the game through coaching the next generation and uses her Hispanic heritage to foster connections and bring more people to the game.

 “I enjoy working with children and giving [them] the opportunity to experience tennis,” Sol says.
 “I love the joy that children have when we play games and embrace the challenge of tennis.”